Novembert/products-list/README.md

 In this project, I assumed that the active user is already logged in as a user of type **Restaurant Owner**.

+I also assumed the system includes a view where users can filter products by tags, so I implemented database tag management by cleaning up unused tags and reusing existing ones to avoid duplication.
+Besides that, to adhere to 3NF principles, I stored tag names and colors in a separate table and created a relation between Tags and Products, ensuring better maintainability and scalability.

 ## UI Design Decisions

 The table design slightly differs from the UI design provided by OnlinePOS.
 This is due to a bug in PrimeVue’s `DataTable` component, which prevents dragging and dropping table rows on touch screens.
 To address this, I adjusted the mobile design to enable reordering list elements on mobile devices.